What is a Cosmetic Product Safety Report & How Do I Get One? | CPSR UK Guide

 See our dedicated recipe submission guide

-The CPSR UK and EU businesses can expect might sound complicated, but the process is quite straightforward once you know what’s involved.
+The CPSR UK and EU business might sound complicated, but the process is quite straightforward once you know what’s involved.
+Here’s how you can do it in five steps:

 1. Prepare Your Formulation